 Academic freedom expert John Wilson said Jensen was exercising his free-speech rights.

 “A public college does not get to dictate the means of communication,” Wilson testified.
-“What he was doing in distributing a flier to his colleagues [during a math summit] was engaging in … extramural utterances.
+“What he was doing in distributing a flier to his colleagues was engaging in … extramural utterances.
 These are protected under the realm of academic freedom.
-He cannot be subjected to punishment for [it].”
+He cannot be subjected to punishment for .”

 “The contrived termination case against Professor Jensen … is another and extreme example of retaliation against an outspoken faculty member.”